-Remark 2 Let D = (V, E) be a digraph with feedback vertex set F of size |F| = k.
+▶ Remark 2.
+Let D = (V, E) be a digraph with feedback vertex set F of size |F| = k.
 If F does not induce a bi-directed clique, then D is k-colorable.

-Indeed, if $u, v \in F$ are not connected by a digon we can use one color for $\{u, v\}$ , k-2 distinct colors for the rest of F, and the remaining color for the rest of the graph.
-Remark 2 will also be useful later in designing an algorithm, but at this point it is interesting because it tells us that, since the graphs we construct in our reduction have DFVS k and must in some cases have $\chi(D) > k$ , our reduction needs to construct a bi-directed clique of size k.
+Indeed, if $u, v \in F$ are not connected by a digon we can use one color for $\{u, v\}, k-2$ distinct colors for the rest of F, and the remaining color for the rest of the graph.
+Remark 2 will also be useful later in designing an algorithm, but at this point it is interesting because it tells us that, since the graphs we construct in our reduction have DFVS k and must in some cases have $\vec{\chi}(D) > k$, our reduction needs to construct a bi-directed clique of size k.

-Before we go on to our reduction let us also mention that we will reduce from a restricted version of 3-SAT with the following properties: (i) all clauses must have either only positive literals or only negative literals (ii) all variables appear at most 2 times positive and 1 time negative.
+Before we go on to our reduction let us also mention that we will reduce from a restricted version of 3-SAT with the following properties: (i) all clauses are allowed to have either only positive literals or only negative literals (ii) all variables appear at most 2 times positive and 1 time negative.
 We call this RESTRICTED-3-SAT.

-Lemma 1 RESTRICTED-3-SAT is NP-hard and cannot be solved in $2^{o(n+m)}$ time unless the ETH is false.
+▶ Lemma 3.
+RESTRICTED-3-SAT is NP-hard and cannot be solved in $2^{o(n+m)}$ time unless the ETH is false.

-Proof Start with an arbitrary instance $\phi$ of 3-SAT with n variables and m clauses.
+Proof.
+Start with an arbitrary instance φ of 3-SAT with n variables and m clauses.
 We first make sure that every variable appears at most 3 times as follows.
-First use the trick of Lemma 1 to decrease the number of appearances of each literal to two.
-We now edit $\phi'$ as follows: for each variable x of $\phi'$ we replace every occurence of $\neg x$ with a fresh variable x'.
-We then add the clause $(\neg x \lor \neg x')$ .
-This gives a new equivalent instance $\phi''$ which also has O(n+m) variables and clauses and satisfies all properties of RESTRICTED-3-SAT.
+Suppose that x appears $\ell \geq 4$ times in φ .
+We replace each appearance of x with a fresh variable $x_i, i \in [\ell]$ and add to the formula the clauses $(\neg x_1 \lor x_2) \land (\neg x_2 \lor x_3) \ldots (\neg x\ell \lor x_1)$.
+Repeating this for all variables that appear at least 4 times produces an equivalent instance φ' with O(n+m) variables and clauses such that all literals appear at most 2 times.
+We now edit φ' as follows: for each variable x of φ' we replace every occurrence of $\neg x$ with a fresh variable x'.
+We then add the clause $(\neg x \lor \neg x')$.
+This gives a new equivalent instance φ'' which also has O(n+m) variables and clauses and satisfies all properties of RESTRICTED-3-SAT.

-Theorem 2 For all $k \geq 2$ , it is NP-hard to decide if a digraph D = (V, E) is k-colorable even when the size of its feedback vertex set is k.
+▶ Theorem 4.
+For all $k \ge 2$, it is NP-hard to decide if a digraph D = (V, E) is k-colorable even when the size of its feedback vertex set is k.
 Furthermore, this problem cannot be solved in time $2^{o(n)}$ unless the ETH is false.

-Proof We will prove the theorem for k=2.
-To obtain the proof for larger values one can add to the construction k-2 vertices which are connected to everything with digons: this increases both the dichromatic number and the feedback vertex set by k-2.
+Proof.
+We will prove the theorem for k = 2.
+To obtain the proof for larger values one can add to the construction k - 2 vertices which are connected to everything with digons: this increases both the dichromatic number and the feedback vertex set by k - 2.
 Note that this does indeed construct a "palette" clique of size k, as indicated by Remark 2.

-We make a reduction from RESTRICTED-3-SAT, which is NP-hard by Lemma 1.
+We make a reduction from RESTRICTED-3-SAT, which is NP-hard by Lemma 3.
 Our reduction will produce an instance of size linear in the input formula, which leads to the ETH-based lower bound.
-Let $\phi$ be the given formula with variables $x_1, \ldots, x_n$ , and suppose that clauses $c_1, \ldots, c\ell$ contain only positive literals, while clauses $c{\ell+1}, \ldots, c_m$ contain only negative literals.
-We will assume without loss of generality that all variables appear in $\phi$ both positive and negative (otherwise $\phi$ can be simplified).
+Let φ be the given formula with variables x_1, \ldots, x_n , and suppose that clauses c_1, \ldots, c_l contain only positive literals, while clauses $c{\ell+1}, \ldots, c_m$ contain only negative literals.
+We will assume without loss of generality that all variables appear in φ both positive and negative (otherwise φ can be simplified).